How to Apply

 What types of grant requests do you fund?

-Our grants are unrestricted and can be used for general operating, program/project, capacity building, capital requests, endowment, seed funding, etc. We do ask you in the application to anticipate the funds’ likely uses, although we know contingencies arise and their use may change.
+Our grants are unrestricted and can be used for general operating, program/project, capacity building, capital requests (for projects with budgets under $1m), endowment, seed funding, etc. We do ask you in the application to anticipate the funds’ likely uses, although we know contingencies arise and their use may change.
 We don’t privilege program or other categories above general operating requests: we are firm believers that you know best what your needs are.
-We don’t fund debt retirement and a few other categories–please check Eligibility criteria, above.
+We don’t fund debt retirement and a few other categories–please check our eligibility criteria (above).

 Is my organization/project a good candidate for funding from RWN Foundation?

-To find out whether your proposal is a good fit for our grants, we would encourage you to read our eligibility requirements (above) and the rest of this page, and also read Who We Are and look through our Grants History.
+To find out whether your proposal is a good fit for our grants, we would encourage you to read about our individual funding areas (under the “Grants” menu), our eligibility requirements (above) and the rest of this page, and also read Who We Are and look through our Grants History.
 If these resources don’t help answer your questions, you are welcome to reach out to info@rwnfoundation.org.
-We don’t want you to spend your valuable time on a LOI if you’re not a good fit for our priorities, so we would love to learn more and perhaps schedule a call with you.
-If you can, please reach out well in advance of our LOI deadline: we only have one part-time staff person.
+We don’t want you to spend your valuable time on a LOI if you’re not a good fit for our priorities, so we would love to learn more.
+If you can, please reach out well in advance of our LOI deadline: we only have one staff person.

 We are not a 501(c)3.
 Can we still apply?